cnorick/curse-of-strahd-notes/Locations/Argynvostholt (Q).md

 		- "It matters little.
 The years will pass and you will see the truth as I have seen it."
 	- if the players sound genuine about and capable of killing [[Strahd Von Zarovich|Strahd]], he'll fight them
 	- don't hold back in a fight with him and the phantoms
-		- if the whole party dies, [[Sir Godfrey Gwilym]] can nurse them back
+		- if the whole party dies, [[Sir Godfrey Gwilym]] can nurse them back in the barracks
 	- he won't purse too far if they run

 ### Godfrey